connecteev/laravel-email-campaigns-spatie/docs/working-with-campaigns/creating-a-campaign.md

 In that html you can use these placeholders which will be replaced when sending out the campaign:

-- `@@unsubscribeUrl@@`: this string will be replaced with the url that, when hit, will immediately unsubscribe the person that clicked it
+- `::unsubscribeUrl::`: this string will be replaced with the url that, when hit, will immediately unsubscribe the person that clicked it
-- `@@webviewUrl`: this string will be replaced with a the url that will display the content of your campaign.
+- `::webviewUrl`: this string will be replaced with a the url that will display the content of your campaign.

 If there is no way for subscriber to unsubscribe, it will result in a lot of frustration on the part of the subscriber.
-We recommend to always use the `@@unsubscribeUrl@@` in the html of each campaign you send.
+We recommend to always use the `::unsubscribeUrl::` in the html of each campaign you send.